Puberty, sex, gender and sexuality

 Tell me more about gender For many young people, traditional gender stereotypes can feel too restrictive or they may feel more comfortable taking on a different gender from the one they were born in.
 Questioning one’s gender or sexuality is not a mental illness, but the experience may be tough for some young people, and they may experience anxiety, depression and even thoughts of suicide or self-harm, especially if they feel rejected by their families or bullied by their peers.
 Young people may feel quite unsure about their gender and sexuality and need time and acceptance while they figure it out.
 Others may enjoy experimenting with different identities.
 Fortunately, there is now a lot of really helpful advice and support for families and young people and there are helplines or online chat options if you or your child just need someone to talk to (see below).

-The debate around gender can be quite polarised, especially in social media, so be aware that some agencies or individuals may have strong opinions e.g about early access to hormone treatments, in both directions.
+The debate around gender can be quite polarised, especially in social media, so be aware that some agencies or individuals may have strong opinions, e.g about early access to hormone treatments, in both directions.

-Parents also often worry about hormone treatments and surgery but any young person wishing to transition to another gender in this way, has to have a detailed professional assessment first which usually takes place over several months.
+Parents also often worry about hormone treatments and surgery, but any young person wishing to transition to another gender in this way, has to have a detailed professional assessment first, which usually takes place over several months.
 This is to allow the young person and their family to explore more about how they feel about their gender and their identity in general, to understand their options and long-term implications, and to consider other factors that may be contributing such as anxiety or low mood.

 In the UK, NHS waiting times for this first assessment are currently in excess of 2 years and while this can allow time for a young person to be sure about what they want, the waiting time can also be hugely difficult for them.
-However, not every young person who wants to transition wants, or needs, to have hormone treatment, and surgery is never offered for anyone under the age of 18 yrs in the UK.
+However, not every young person who wants to transition wants, or needs, to have hormone treatment, and surgery is never offered for anyone under the age of 18 years in the UK.

-Being transgender does not define what sex somebody is attracted to e.g. someone who was male at birth but feels and wants to become female (a trans girl or woman) might be attracted to women or men.
+Being transgender does not define what sex somebody is attracted to, e.g. someone who was male at birth but feels and wants to become female (a trans girl or woman) might be attracted to women or men.
 Some young people may feel they do not want to take on any specific gender role or take on different roles depending on how they feel.
-This is sometimes called non -binary, gender-neutral or gender-fluid.
+This is sometimes called non-binary, gender-neutral or gender-fluid.
 The different terms used to describe how people feel can be confusing – see The Genderbread Person for a full set of definitions.
 A great resource for teachers as well

 Books and films